zero-24/jextcode/README.md

 # JExtCode

-This is an WIP application for an elastic search that holds seachable code of joomla extensions.
+This is an WIP application for an elastic search that holds seachable code of Joomla extensions.

 ## Sponsoring and Donation